“Just imagine how the economy would change if we truly valued natural capital”

 Nature’s wealth might just seem to be there, always and for free.
 It is time to realize that it isn’t — and that we have to act, while we still can.

-On 10 December FMO will organize a live event, broadcasted from the Naturalis Biodiversity Center.
-Check the website for more information and to register for online attendance.
+On 10 December 2021 FMO organized a live broadcast from the Naturalis Biodiversity Center.